 Such tactics are also reminiscent of the now-disbanded ACORN.
 So it's hardly a surprise that one of the more prominent worker centers, New York Communities for Change (NYCC), is in fact ACORN's New York City chapter operating under a new name.
 National Legal and Policy Center noted the cosmetic change a few years ago.
 NYCC has orchestrated a number of employee walkouts at nonunion work sites.
 By encouraging employees to skip work and join a protest in support of representational picketing, the group fulfills a union role.

 This ability of worker centers to assume union roles while circumventing union law is what makes them so effective.
 Even worker center leaders admit as much.
-Several years ago, Saru Jayaraman, a Brooklyn College political scientist and co-founder/executive director of the New York City-based Restaurant Opportunities Centers United (ROC), remarked that one of the main benefits of not being classified as a labor organization is the group's ability to avoid the formal rules under which unions must operate.
+Several years ago, Saru Jayaraman, a Brooklyn College political scientist and co-founder/executive director of the New York City-based Restaurant Opportunities Centers United (ROC), which is closely aligned with the hotel and restaurant union, UNITE HERE, remarked that one of the main benefits of not being classified as a labor organization is the group's ability to avoid the formal rules under which unions operate.
 She noted that worker centers don't have to spent time and money arbitrating worker grievances because, unlike unions, they don't owe a duty of fair representation.
 Worker centers also aren't explicitly subject to NLRA restrictions on on-site picketing.

 Worker centers see great inroads to be made in the retail sector.
 It was almost inevitable, therefore, that they would turn their energies to organizing at Wal-Mart.
 The Bentonville, Ark.-based nonunion retailer is the nation's largest private-sector employer.
 It has about 1.4 million workers at its 4,600 U.S. stores, not even including another nearly 800,000 in other countries.
 The company now generates total annual revenues of more than $450 billion.
 A growing number of Wal-Mart employees, especially longtime ones, believe they deserve a larger portion of that.
 Toward that end, they've created Organization United for Respect at Walmart, or simply, OUR Walmart.
 The group now claims at least 4,000 members.
 And it's planning on making that number go a lot higher.